jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

   - tech
   - interactive
 ---
-Yes, you read it right, SQL does treat all NULL values differently.
+Yes, you read that right.
+SQL does treat all NULL values differently.
 I learnt this a while back while working on [Convoy](https://getconvoy.io/) and again on [LiteQueue](https:/github.com/jirevwe/litequeue): a Golang a queueing library.

-Basically, a column with a UNIQUE constraint can have multiple NULL values, because each NULL value is an actual value that is different from another NULL, this isn't readily obvious if you're used to using an ORM.
-The SQL based databases I tested SQLite, Postgres and MySQL all behave like this, and I'll prove it with some examples!
+Basically, any column with a UNIQUE constraint can have multiple NULL values, because each NULL value is a distinct value that is different from other NULLs, and this is even less obvious if you're used to using ORMs.
+I tested this with SQLite, Postgres and MYSQL and they all behave like this.
+Let's prove this with some examples

 ## Establishing a baseline
-First, let's establish a baseline how this can be confusing.
-We'd compare different values to see how they can be compared using the logical equals ("=") operator:
+First, let’s establish a baseline to further highlight how this can be confusing.
+We’ll be comparing different values using the logical equals ("=") operator and, even with basic programming experience, the results might not be what you expect:

 <pre><code class="lang-sql">select '' = '';    -- Returns 1 (true) because empty strings are equal
 select 1 = 1;      -- Returns 1 (true) because the numbers are equal